Summer Undergraduate Research at the University of Kansas

 Join us this summer!

-The 2017 program will start: May 22nd and end: July 28th.
-Each participant receives a competitive stipend plus full room and board and a travel allowance, a total value of approximately $8,800.
+The 2020 program is anticipated to start: May 18th.
+Each participant receives a competitive stipend plus full room and board and a travel allowance, a total value of approximately $10,000.
 Apply Now!

 The University of Kansas is an equal opportunity institution.